 Today, Addo’s elephants are thriving.
-The park is home to more than 600 individuals, while other vulnerable species have also benefited from the reserve.
-Addo has become known as one of the best self-drive safari options in Southern Africa - not only for its rich biodiversity but for its accessibility as well.
-The park’s southern gate is only 25 miles/ 40 kilometers from Port Elizabeth, one of the largest cities in the country.
+The park is home to more than 600 of them, while other vulnerable species have also benefited from the reserve.
+Addo has become known as one of the best self-drive safari options in Southern Africa – not only for its rich biodiversity but also for its accessibility.
+The park’s southern gate is only 25 miles/40 kilometers from Port Elizabeth, one of the largest cities in the country.

 Addo’s Flora & Fauna

 Since 1931, Addo Elephant National Park has expanded significantly.
 It is now split into several separate areas, including the main inland wildlife area and two coastal conservation areas located just north of Sundays River.
 The park’s size means that it incorporates a wide range of different habitats, from arid mountains to sand dunes and coastal forest.
 It is possible to see elephant, buffalo, leopard, lion, and rhino in Addo – a checklist of safari royalty that together makes up the Big Five.